Documentation Index

-The Agentic eXecution Engine (AXE) is AdCP’s real-time execution layer that enables dynamic audience targeting, brand safety enforcement, and frequency management at impression time.
+The Agentic eXecution Engine (AXE) is AdCP’s original real-time execution layer that enables dynamic audience targeting, brand suitability enforcement, and frequency management at impression time.

 Two-Phase Workflow